dugsiiyeinc/Acme/README.md

 I add links to items on the Home page using a single CSS file for three HTML files. **I faced a challenge with using different pictures as background images for each item.** Since a single CSS file can only handle one background image per selector so  I resolved this issue by using internal CSS in each HTML file specifically for the background images.
 This allows the common styles  *h1, h2, p, links and others.* to remain in the external CSS file.
 I also use Font Awesome for icons including the Twitter icon.

+### Another Solution for Images

+I found another way to handle the background images.
+Using the main CSS file `detail.css` I gave each image a class and a number.
+For example on the "White Tent" page I used `image1`.
+Each page that uses the same dimensions (height, width and border-radius) shares the same class called `dimension-imgs`.
+This way I only need to define the dimensions once in the CSS.
+Each image class (like `image1`, `image2` `image3` etc.) is combined with the `dimension-imgs` class keeping everything consistent across all pages.
+The pages are "White Tent," "Tin Coffee Tumbler," and "Blue Canvas Pack."

+### Responsive Design

+I also made each page responsive so they look good on different devices and screen sizes.